POEM: Davis-Besse Nuclear Disaster – “Good Job”

 Echoing in the empty halls

-This poem is inspired the chronic of having lived in the kill zone (50-mile radius) of nuclear reactors most of my .
-Currently, is smack dab between two plants with very safety records, that is, Davis-Besse and Fermi 2.
+This poem is inspired the chronic reality of having lived in the kill zone (50-mile radius) of nuclear reactors most of my life.
+Currently, Toledo is smack dab between two nuclear power plants with very poor safety records, that is, Davis-Besse and Fermi 2.
 A nuclear disaster at either of these nuclear reactors on Lake Erie would be catastrophic for both human populations and the entire ecosystem of the Great Lakes region.
 For the oft cited improbability of such disasters, I publish this poem around the 3-year anniversary of the Fukushima nuclear reactors melting down, and still melting down with no good end in sight.

 The specific theme of this anti-nuclear poem is triggered by multiple disturbing experiences at public hearings on these nuclear reactors.
-At such hearings, there is typically a parade of plant union workers — think Homer Simpson — and fawning public officials — think Mayor Quimby.
-Their well-orchestrated homilies extol well-paying and how magnificently the plant has overcome past safety failures.
-Local cronies typically wax on about how great corporate these huge and hugely irresponsible energy companies are for their patronized communities.
-The Nuclear Regulatory Commission (NRC) is a willing conspirator and ringmaster to this circus of assurance.
-I am particularly disturbed by how enthusiastically workers, and specifically , are willing to any , however “well-paying,” that endangers and .
-Though, if you're going to destroy the planet, I suppose it seems better to get well-paid along the way.
+At such hearings, there is typically a parade of power plant union workers — think Homer Simpson — and fawning public officials — think Mayor Quimby.
+Their well-orchestrated homilies extol well-paying jobs and how magnificently the plant has overcome past safety failures.
+Local political cronies typically wax on about how great corporate citizens these huge and hugely irresponsible energy companies are for their patronized communities.
+The Nuclear Regulatory Commission (NRC) is a willing conspirator and ringmaster to this surreal circus of blessed assurance.
+I am particularly disturbed by how enthusiastically workers, and specifically labor unions, are willing to worship any job, however “well-paying,” that endangers humanity and Mother Earth.
+Though, if you’re going to destroy the planet, I suppose it seems better to get well-paid along the way.

 The farcical facade of nuclear safety has been exposed in three not-so-easy steps: Three Mile Island, Chernobyl, and Fukushima.
 I, for one, am not waiting for a twelve step program to shutter the drunken gait of the nuclear industry.